open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/spring-boot-jdbc/README.md

 #### Note for JDBC tracing configuration

-JDBC is not automatically instrumented by the Java Agent, so we changed the `application.properties` [file](src/main/resources/application.properties) to use the OpenTracing Driver.
-Without this step in your applications, the JDBC driver will not be instrumented.
+[JDBC is not automatically instrumented by the Java Agent](../../README.md#jdbc), so we changed the `application.properties` [file](src/main/resources/application.properties) to use the OpenTracing Driver and included it as a dependency in `spring-boot-jdbc.gradle`.
+Without these steps in your applications, the TracingDriver will not work.